choria-io/website/docs/content/concepts/discovery/_index.md

 ### *inventory*

-Choria supports inventory files that holds within them full facts, agent lists, classes lists and collective membership information, enough to build rich discovery supporting our full feature set including Compound filters (without future data plugins).
+Choria supports inventory files that holds within them full facts, agent lists, classes lists and collective membership information, enough to build rich discovery supporting our full feature set including Compound filters (without Data Providers).

 Additionally, uniquely, Inventory files can hold named searched allowing you to save an often used set of discovery filters by name and reuse it.

 {{% notice tip %}}
 This feature is available since *Choria Server 0.19.1* and only to commands written in go like `choria`
 {{% /notice %}}

+Inventory files can be very large, an inventory of 10 000 nodes can take 180MB on disk as JSON data.
+While we think this feature is good for inventories with a few thousand nodes, a 10 000 node inventory works and can perform full compound search across all nodes in a few seconds.

 #### Usage